superswan/Powershell-SysAdmin/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=012456&fontColor=ffffff&height=150&section=header&fontAlignY=38&text=Powershell%20Reference&fontSize=60)

+# Powershell Reference

 A collection of commands, code snippets, and scripts tailored for managing and automating tasks in a Windows environment.
-Designed for experienced administrators, this resource delves beyond basic PowerShell usage, offering practical solutions for variety of scenarios.
+Designed for experienced administrators, this resource delves beyond basic PowerShell usage, offering practical solutions for a variety of scenarios.

 You can access a number of these commands via a simple menu by running the following command.
 The commands are defined in `commands.json` located in this repo

 ```powershell
 Invoke-WebRequest -Uri "https://raw.githubusercontent.com/superswan/Powershell-SysAdmin/refs/heads/master/psreference.ps1" -UseBasicParsing | Invoke-Expression
 ```

 **Short Version:**

 ```powershell
 iwr https://s.lain.la/xSR3y | iex
 ```